-The College values of integrity, compassion, resilience, tolerance and enthusiasm, are integral to the Wellbeing programme.
-Our scheme of work is based around six pillars, in which we explore age appropriate material (whether religious, philosophical or other), to enable our pupils to develop moral and ethical values, be self-aware and appreciate all aspects of life, faith and culture.

-Six Pillars:

-- Resilience: stress management, adaptability, ambition; - Health: physical, emotional, mental, sexual; - Equality: acceptance, values, belonging; - Community: respect, love, friendship; - Communication: e-communication, verbal, non-verbal; - Reflection: self, peer, frame of reference.

-The Wellbeing Programme aims to support individual personal development, both within the school environment and the wider community.
-It is essential that our lessons recognise the College policy for equal opportunities and respect for diversity.
-We must be mindful of this in the language we allow and the teaching materials we utilise.
+- Health and Wellbeing

+- Relationships

+- Living in the Wider World

+The pupil's moods and emotions impact on every aspect of their education.
+The Wellbeing Programme is fundamental to underpinning all aspects of College life and is guided through the school values of integrity, enthusiasm and empathy.
+We strongly believe that safe, healthy and happy pupils are the key components to achieving our overall aim of an Education for Life, thus allowing pupils to flourish, both personally and professionally when they leave school.

+Pupils begin studying Wellbeing in Faulkner's and will continue in line with Government Statutory Regulations of 2020 published by the DfEE Relationships and Sex Education Guidance, to Year 13.
+The aim of RSE is to provide children with age appropriate information, explore attitudes and values and develop skills in order to empower them to make positive decisions about their health-related behaviour.
+This will take place with consideration of the qualities of relationships within families.
+Sex and relationship education is lifelong learning about physical, moral and emotional development.
+It is about understanding the importance of loving and caring relationships.
+It is also about the teaching of sex, sexuality and sexual health.
+Research demonstrates that effective, comprehensive sex and relationship education does not make young people more likely to become sexually active at a younger age.

+From here on in our rationale is to provide Bradfield pupils with a high standard of provision aimed at developing informed, self-aware, empathetic and confident individuals with open-minds and excellent decision-making capabilities.
+The study of Emotional Literacy (EL) aspires to help pupils gain an understanding of human emotions and to develop techniques to manage these emotions positively and effectively.
+Pro-active strategies such as mindfulness and meditation help provide a forum to support their emotional wellbeing and allows pupils to better understand and express themselves, whilst empathising and responding to others.
 The lesson content will at times be sensitive.
 Some of these issues may personally affect individual pupils, for example, homophobia, racism and sexism.
 Whilst we must encourage open expression and healthy debate, we must take every step to avoid individuals feeling discredited or marginalised by such a discussion.
 If any group have a notable imbalance (for example in terms of male: female ratio), it is essential that we encourage inclusion and a balance of views without drawing attention to the minority group.
 It is important that we strive to stretch all pupils whilst identifying the gifted and talented.
 Differentiation of tasks will allow them to express a heightened level of understanding which can be very useful for the whole group and if managed well, will give a voice to those who are less comfortable speaking out.
 Pair or small group work, written evaluations and visual aids will also help the more introverted who perhaps are more self-aware and emotionally intelligent.

-The Wellbeing provision our pupils receive is delivered formally through 1 x 40-minute lesson per week in years 9-11 and supplemented with a programme of enrichment talks and workshops.
+The Wellbeing provision our pupils receive is delivered formally through 50-minute lessons in years 9-12 and supplemented with a programme of enrichment talks and workshops.
 Parent workshops are also offered throughout the year.

-WELLBEING